Vegetarian Food Adventures in Sonoma County

 With the freshest, most flavorful ingredients on hand, a Sonoma County chef need merely add a bit of seasoning and style, to draw out the beauty of something as simple as a brussels sprout.

-In the 1860s, the riverside town of Guerneville was known as the Big Bottom, because it rests upon an alluvial flood plain.
+In West County, the 1860s, the riverside town of Guerneville was known as the Big Bottom, because it rests upon an alluvial flood plain.
 In later years, it came to be called Stumptown, in reference to its abundant redwood logging.
 Today, it’s evolving into a hip dining and shopping destination that’s still hideaway-enough so it feels like a secret discovery.

 Guerneville is home to just 4,534 souls, mostly arts, food, wine, and nature types.
-The half-mile long downtown a boasts an eclectic mix of dark but convivial bars, so-tacky-they’re-fun souvenir shops, and more recently, notable restaurants and wine tasting salons.
+The half-mile long downtown boasts an eclectic mix of dark but convivial bars, so-tacky-they’re-fun souvenir shops, and more recently, notable restaurants and wine tasting salons.

 The signature biscuits are a must, dense yet flaky and demanding to be smothered in rich creamery butter and jam.
 The Veggie Sando breakfast is another mouthwatering choice, layered with hard-boiled egg, garden-fresh spinach, crispy grilled peppers and onions, havarti, and homemade pesto and garlic aioli on a crunchy toasted ciabatta.
 Whatever you order, splurge with an early morning mimosa, made with organic orange juice and local sparking wine.

 This is an important food and wine region, with dozens of small farms and boutique wineries.
 On Sundays year-round, the Sebastopol Farmers Market (in the downtown plaza) draws shoppers from all across Sonoma County.
 Here some of region’s best growers offer the finest produce of the season, from juicy summer peaches to crisp, winter kale, and there are also artisan breads, cheeses, and an array of vegetarian picnic meals like wood-oven Margherita pizza.